 October – November, 2014

-Without a doubt and as the gateway to the Angkor Archaeological Park, Siem Reap is Cambodia’s mecca!
+Without a doubt and as the gateway to the Angkor Archaeological Park, Siem Reap in the northwest is Cambodia’s travel mecca!

 In 1992, the park was declared a UNESCO World Heritage site.
 At the same time, the park was also placed on the List of World Heritage in Danger, due to looting, a declining water table, and unsustainable tourism.